7 Magical Boutique Hotels in Cornwall You’ll Love

 As suggested by the name, The Beach at Bude is a beachy, comfortable hotel in North Cornwall.
 In the most luxurious way, of course.
 The coastal views and beachfront location of this hotel in North Cornwall make this the perfect place to stay if you’re wanting to swim and surf during your stay.

-You can spend your days in the sand and the sea, before coming home to wash off under the gorgeous walk-in shower.
-Next up, head to the fabulous bar at The Beach at Bude Cornwall to enjoy your favourite drink.
+You can spend your days surfing at Crooklets Beach or rock-pooling and swimming at Summerleaze — both a short walk away — before coming home to wash off under the gorgeous walk-in shower.
+Next up, head to the fabulous bar at The Beach at Bude to enjoy your favourite cocktail.
 A glass of wine certainly goes well with this view.

 The Beach at Bude boutique hotel in cornwall